 How do we decide how Isaiah uses the word?
 Like with any work of literature we look at the context and the grammar used.
 Here Isaiah is making the parallel between evil and peace.
 Ok, why peace?
 Why not goodness?
-The answer is found in the prior verse which finds Isaiah making the parallel between light and darkness, thus the word in question must be an antithesis to peace, a word that is never translated as moral goodness in the Biblical texts.
+The answer is found in the prior verse which finds Isaiah making the parallel between light and darkness, thus the word in question must be an antithesis to peace.
 Therefore, the word translated as evil here is more likely rendered calamity, disaster, or brokenness and in the context of God condemning idolatry it makes perfect sense that He would warn them by reminding them of His power.

 However, let us turn to the big picture.
 Am I saying that God can not, or did not, create moral evil?
 The evil in this world is not a surprise for God, nor is it part of a plan gone haywire.
 Paul tells us why.